Oscillatory Universe, dark energy and general relativity: Introduction

-Various observations \citep{Riess2004,Spergel2003,Tegmark2004,Perlmutter1999} suggest that our Universe is accelerating.
-And the reason behind it is believed to be a mysterious {\it dark energy}, a term coined recently in 1999 but its history traces back as late as Newton's time \citep{Calder2008}.
-The cosmological constant $\Lambda$, first adopted and then abandoned by Einstein for his static model of the Universe \citep{Einstein1917,Einstein1918,Einstein1931}, is considered as one of the candidates for the dark energy.
+Various observations \citep{Riess1998,Perlmutter1998,Spergel2003,Tegmark2004} suggest that our Universe has been accelerating from $7$ Gyr ago.
+The reason behind this phenomenon is believed to be a mysterious {\it dark energy}, a term coined recently in 1999 but its history traces back as late as Newton's time \citep{Calder2008}.
+The cosmological constant $\Lambda$, first adopted and then abandoned by Einstein for his static model of the Universe \cite{Einstein1917,Einstein1918,Einstein1931}, is considered as one of the candidates for the dark energy.
+It is, however, speculated that $\Lambda$ is a dynamical term rather than a constant.
 The other candidate is a scalar field often referred to as quintessence \citep{Watterich1988,Ratra1988,Caldwell1998}.
-It is, however, speculated that $\Lambda$ is a dynamical term rather than a constant.